Greg LeMond: 1981–1983: Early years

 LeMond was supported by his teammate George Mount, who observed, "What's LeMond going to do?
 Throw his bike down in front of everybody because Boyer is such a good buddy of everyone? ...
 Hell no—he's going to start sprinting because it's less than 200 meters to go and the sprint's already been going for a couple hundred meters.
 LeMond made a good move and a good sprint ...
 Boyer was not going to win that race.
 The best he could have got was fifth or sixth place."

 LeMond did not apologize.
 The U.S. team was not as set up as the European teams, and did not have an independent race to determine the national champion.
 Instead, the highest finisher at the World's was considered the national champion.
 LeMond had argued for the team to compete as the European teams did, but team management and Boyer voted against him.
 Thus, unlike the other teams at the world championship, the US riders were competing against each other.
-Aged 21, LeMond was the first American pro to win a medal at the World's since Frank Kramer took silver in 1912.
-Said LeMond: "I'm racing for Renault and I'm racing for myself.
+At age 21, LeMond was the first American pro to win a medal at the World's since Frank Kramer took silver in 1912.
+LeMond stated, "I'm racing for Renault and I'm racing for myself.
 It's a business and it's my living.
 To me, that second place was almost as good as winning, especially at my age."

 Two weeks later, on September 20, 1982, LeMond won the mountainous 12-day, 837 mi Tour de l'Avenir by a record 10 minutes, 18 seconds.
 The victory, and the time advantage LeMond held at the end, stunned Europe and provided broad confirmation that LeMond was indeed fuoriclasse.

-The following year, 1983, LeMond won the Road World Championship in Altenrhein, Switzerland outright, becoming the first American male cyclist to do so.
+The following year in 1983, LeMond won the Road World Championship in Altenrhein, Switzerland outright, becoming the first American male cyclist to do so.
 (Audrey McElmury won in 1969 and Beth Heiden won in 1980.)
-LeMond's cycling talent—his overall strength, climbing ability, ability to ride a fast time trial and his capacity to recover quickly—all suggested LeMond would be an excellent prospect for the most demanding Grand Tours.
+LeMond's cycling talent—his overall strength, climbing ability, ability to ride a fast time trial, and his capacity to recover quickly—all suggested LeMond would be an excellent prospect for the most demanding Grand Tours.